contino/gsd-hello-world/README.md

 ## Requirements

+You will require the following environment variables in your shell (or in the case of a build server like Github Actions, in your Settings/Secrets section).

-You need to setup the secret `SONAR_TOKEN` to allow sonar scanning.
+`SONAR_TOKEN` is used to allow sonar scanning.

+`GH_PACKAGES` is used to upload to Github Packages.

+`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION` are used for access to AWS to manage data in DynamoDB.

 ## Artifact Sotrage